 Batmobile Delta Motortrike

 The best way to explain a Motortrike is that unlike a normal trike, you ride the Motortrike.
 A normal trike you sit inside a frame which gives added protection.
 The Motortrike is basically a motorbike with three wheels.

 Tests have shown that having two wheels forward and one wheel back (the reverse configuration) is the safest way to set up a trike.
 The main reasons are these.
 Firstly, when you break hard, all the weight (well the majority) of the trike transfers to the front wheel or wheels.
-If you only have one then it is going to be supporting the complete weight of the vehicle and this often ends with skidding.
-Two wheels forwards means double the rubber on the road and double the suspension to help support diving etc.
+If you only have one wheel upfront, then it is going to be supporting the complete weight of the vehicle and this often ends with skidding.
+Two wheels at the front means double the rubber on the road and double the suspension to help support diving etc.

 The second reason Reverse trikes are safer than their Delta siblings is that the shape is more prone to skid sideways when the rubber lets go rather than flip sideways as a delta configuration wants to do.
 These two reasons help the Reverse trike come out on top when it comes to safety.
 Now you can engineer out some of these quirks if you really want a Delta but I would ask why?
 Just use the shape that works better naturally.

 So we finally arrive at my favorite two trikes.
 The Delta Trike and the Reverse Trike.
 Since these are both essentially cars, I am not opposed to using the term Reverse Tricar or Delta Tricar.
 What do you think?
 It is not used at all at the moment but it would make the distinction more clear.
 But at the moment we have the cars arranged in a trike configuration and they are normally called a 3 Wheeler or a Trike, often leaving off the delta or reverse designation.
 The important part is that you sit inside them.
 You are protected at least from collision but normally from weather as well.
 They can be very car-like, with all the creature comforts.